Top insight community platforms: How to choose the right vendor

 So, who needs an insight community platform?

-These platforms offer efficient ways to explore, develop, test, and gain more in-depth customer feedback, in a faster way that reduces research costs over time.
+These customer insights platforms offer efficient ways to explore, develop, test, and gain more in-depth customer feedback, in a faster way that reduces research costs over time.

 Examples may include a boutique clothing retailer wanting to engage a Gen Z community of fashion enthusiasts to get fast feedback on styles, preferences, and shopping experiences.